taskscape/InfostackerService/README.md

 1. Clone the repository.
 2. Open the repository with your preferred IDE (For guide purposes, I will use Visual Studio).
-3. Go to `appsettings.json` and fill in the path where notes should be stored on the server (`NotesFolder`).
+3. Go to `appsettings.json` and fill in the path where notes should be stored on the server (`NotesFolder`) and paste your Adobe token into `AdobeAPIToken`.
 4. Publish the solution.
 (For detailed instructions, see "Publishing with Visual Studio" below)
 5. Open up IIS.
 6. Expand connections list, right click on "Sites" and press "Add website".